FAQs – General Information

 I am not sick myself, but I am interested in the principles of the Gerson Therapy for preventative health.
 Can I still follow the Gerson Therapy if I am not ill?

-Preventative health is not our area of expertise, as our organization is solely devoted to education about the Gerson Therapy.
-The Gerson Therapy was specifically developed as a treatment for cancer and other chronic degenerative diseases.
+It is important to note that the Gerson Therapy was specifically developed as a treatment for cancer and other chronic degenerative diseases.
 Following the full Gerson Therapy is not necessary or advisable for someone who is simply seeking to enhance their overall health.
 Dr. Gerson created a very strict treatment after doing extensive research on those who were chronically ill.
 However, the diet would be too limited for someone using it strictly to promote optimal health.
 If someone has no chronic illness they may be able to use foods that are prohibited like coconut, avocado and olive oil without issues.

 Individuals who are generally healthy and are not attempting to treat a chronic health condition do not need to follow the very restricted diet, but they can incorporate many of the nutritional principles of the therapy into their daily diet and lifestyle.
 Components of the Gerson Therapy, when used judiciously, could be beneficial to anyone, sick or well.
 For example, juicing, eating an entirely organic diet, and using detoxification methods such as coffee enemas can certainly be used to maintain a healthy lifestyle.

 Based on Dr. Gerson’s recommendations in Chapter III of A Cancer Therapy: Results of 50 Cases, we have compiled our guidelines for general nutrition, which you can read at the link below.
 These guidelines are less stringent, and allow for approximately 25% more healthy foods to be incorporated into the diet.
 A naturopathic doctor could help tailor the diet to suit your individual constitution.